 I’m very excited to be providing a 7th life-sized bronze Panther to Chapman University, this time for its restructured Rinker Health Science Campus in Irvine, CA. The first photo shows the clay-on-foam enlargement to 10 feet long of my sculpture, "Balancing Act", in my studio where it remains until I need the space for another project.
 The second photo is the finished bronze, taken outside Art Castings Foundry.
-It is at its new home now, waiting until the landscaping is ready for installation.

 The FALL 2022 issue of SCULPTURE REVIEW, the quarterly magazine of the National Sculpture Society, featured a lovely long article, with nine photos, titled “A PERFECT PAIR: The Studios of Rosetta Sculpture and Mel Schockner Photography”.
 Unfortunately, the Magazine is not available for free on line but if you can find a print issue it gives a lot of both background and current information about our joint journey to where we are now.